You Are On Step Closer To A Safe Vacation Spot In the Caribbean

 Crime can happen anywhere, and there are no guarantees.
-However, experience and statistics indicate that the following links for selected nations,( with no ad resource info) are among the most secure in the Caribbean region:
+However, experience and statistics indicate that the following links for selected nations( always ad-free) ,are amongst the most secure in the Caribbean region.
+Avoid Vieques by all means.

 ParadiseNo.com Reports Violent Murder Statistics